Blog

 1. Use distilled white vinegar and a clean cloth to scrub your kombucha jar.

-2. Rinse, drain and allow to drip dry by placing your kombucha jar upside down.
+2. Rinse, drain and allow to drip dry by placing your kombucha brewing jar upside down.

 3. Note that boiling water will sterilise the kombucha jar but can easily crack the glass with thermal shock.
 We do not recommend this method.
 If you want to use boiling water, please use warm water first to reduce the thermal shock.